tobie/pr-preview/README.md

 # PR Preview

-PR Preview makes it easy to preview pull requests of specs and vizualize the changes they bring about.
+**PR Preview makes it super easy to preview pull requests of specs and vizualize the changes they bring about.**

 PR Preview uses [web](https://labs.w3.org/spec-generator/) [services](https://api.csswg.org/bikeshed/)
 to build a ReSpec or Bikeshed versions of the spec in the pull request,